-Against a significant project implemented for a cross-border client of TBS EAD in the UK in the same period of the previous year, sales recorded for the ended nine months period in Central and Western Europe (BGN 3,052 thousand) decreased by 34%, but nevertheless maintained a similar share of 3% in consolidated revenues and continued to consist mostly of international and multinational clients serviced by TBS EAD.
+Comparing to substantial projects implemented for a cross-border client of TBS EAD in the UK and Italy in the previous year, sales in Central and Western Europe (BGN 4,503 thousand) decreased by 31%, but nevertheless maintained a substantial share of 3% of consolidated revenues (close to the ratio of 4% for 2021) and continued to consist mostly of international and multinational clients serviced by TBS EAD.

-Increasing nearly three times from the first nine months of 2021, sales to Other markets outside Europe reached BGN 1,438 thousand or 1.3% of consolidated revenues (comparing to 0.4% for the first nine months of 2021) and continued to reflect mostly the growing revenues from USA-based units of multinational accounts of TBS EAD.
+Nearly doubling year on year, sales to Other markets outside Europe reached BGN 2,102 thousand or 1.4% of consolidated sales (comparing to 0.7% in 2021) and continued to reflect mostly the growing revenues from USA-based units of multinational clients of TBS EAD.